Northern Allegany Observer

 Newspaper Project

-Judson Howden first began publication of the NAO in May of 1888 in Fillmore, NY a copy of which is here!
-To start on a family tradition his son Melvin Howden followed his father as the next editor and publisher.
+Judson Howden first began publication of the NAO in May of 1888 in Fillmore, NY, a copy of which is here!
+To start a family tradition his son, Melvin Howden, followed his father as the next editor and publisher.

-We thought the project would end with just copies of the newspapers however, that is not the case.
-Now we have the capibility to scan the copies and convert those into searchable PDF files.
-There are over twelve years that are searchable.
-It is a slow process and will take sometime to have all the years scanned and searchable.
-The question has been raised will these files be available on the internet, the answer is no at this time.
+We originally thought the project would end with just copies of the newspapers; however, that is not the case.
+We now have the capability to scan the copies into the computer and convert them into searchable PDF files.
+There are currently 19 years of newspapers that are searchable.
+It is a slow process and will take some time to have all the years scanned and searchable.
+Due to limited website space we are making only the front page of certain newspapers available on this website.
+To read the rest of the news, visit the Town of Hume Museum.

 In January 2011 over 40 Fillmore Central School ninth graders came to the museum to start a class project on local history.
-Their focus was 1940-1960; the end result was a colaberation of all the students hard work into a history book.
+Their focus was 1940-1960; the end result was a collaboration of all the students' hard work into a history book.

 This has been an exciting project and a huge undertaking to say the very least and would not have come as far as it has without the dedication of Nancy Gillette.